 Online courses aren’t taught at a specific time or day each week.
 Instead, students log in when they have time to check class announcements, materials and assignments.

-To find out, ask yourself if you…
+To find out if online learning is for you, ask yourself if you…

 - Are a self-motivated and organized person who can find time to study each week

 - Will take responsibility for communicating with your instructors online

 - Have strong reading and writing skills (Most online courses are in a written format.)

 - Know how to use a computer for word-processing and Internet searches